Researchers at the University of Aberdeen have made a breakthrough in osteoporosis research.

 Blocking them and their attachment to receptors in our bodies and bone tissue can help fight osteoporosis.

-The hope is that drugs previously designed to fight cannabinoids for other purposes can be used in the future to help slow osteoporosis.
-This potential new class of drugs could possibly have fewer side effects and undesirable properties than some pharmaceuticals currently used to treat the bone disease.
+It’s also very encouraging that this potential new class of future-drugs could have fewer side effects and undesirable properties than some of the ones currently used to treat that bone disease.

 Photo Credits: “Roach?”, by Raimund Koch